brainstormforce/wp-spectra/readme.txt

 = 2.15.0 - Monday, 29th July 2024 =
 * Improvement: Container - Added an order option for grid layout to set the order in which the inner container should be.
 * Improvement: Info Box - Added an overall border option.
-* Improvement: Post Carousel - Added an image ratio option for the post-image sizing.
-* Improvement: Post Grid - Made the image ratio options responsive.
-* Improvement: Post Grid & Carousel - Added a "Custom" option for the image ratio setting.
 * Improvement: Separator - Added overall block margin and padding settings.
 * Improvement: Image Gallery - Added keyboard accesibility for click events.
 * Improvement: Icon - Added keyboard accesibility for link click.